Study in Israel

 Hiram students interested in studying at IDC – Herzliya pay room, board, and all other fees directly to the vendors in Israel and/or IDC – Herzliya.
 Hiram College students pay tuition to Hiram College.

-Hiram students who would like to apply as an exchange student to IDC – Herzliya should speak with the Study Away Coordinator in Hinsdale 136 and 137.
+Hiram students who would like to apply as an exchange student to IDC – Herzliya should speak with the Study Away Office in the Kennedy Center (first floor).

 - July 31st

-IDC – Herzliya students who would like to apply as an exchange student to Hiram College must contact Brittany Jackson (firstname.lastname@example.org), listing your name as it appears on your passport, date of birth, and country of residence, when you would like to attend, your current class status (freshman, sophomore, junior), and area of interest.
+IDC – Herzliya students who would like to apply as an exchange student to Hiram College must contact Nicole Gatrell (firstname.lastname@example.org), listing your name as it appears on your passport, date of birth, and country of residence, when you would like to attend, your current class status (freshman, sophomore, junior), and area of interest.

 The application includes GPA requirements.
 When you are officially accepted into the program and have registered for the course(s), your account will be charged the entire cost of the trip.